-I got inspiration for this recipe from from Mario Batali’s The Babbo Cookbook, which has a similar dish using duck livers.
-I don’t like the texture of liver, but I do like the taste, so the ground-up filling made spicy with red pepper does me fine.
+I got inspiration for this recipe from from Mario Batali’s The Babbo Cookbook, which has a similar recipe for duck liver ravioli.
+I normally don’t like the texture of liver, but I do like the taste, so the ground-up filling made spicy with red pepper does me fine.

 I often do the pasta with chestnut flour, obtainable at specialty shops such as Corti Bros. in Sacramento, or you can buy chestnut flour online.
 If you can’t find it — and it’s really worth looking for — use spelt flour or barley flour.
 The key is to get an earthy flavor going.